VictorSierra314/ansible_pve/roles/pve_vm_patching/README.md

 Ansible facts must be enable.
 Some conditions are using them to differenciate RHEL from Debian based OS.

+- satellite_server_group & satellite_capsule_group

+These two group name are used to match conditions and patch satellite and capsules guests.
+They are not variables so either define them in your inventory or rename them in the role.

 Role Variables
 --------------